 As noted above, a common feature of the Western is the gunslinger with a guilty past.
 He wants to hang up his guns, but there is one last thing he must do.
 Another recurring feature involves revenge.
 The hero relentlessly pursues his goal of getting his revenge against a man who killed someone he loved.
 But when the moment arrives, he renounces his revenge.
 However, the man he was pursuing somehow gets what is coming to him anyway.

 And so it is with Angel and the Badman.
 Quirt rides into town and calls out Laredo, who is in the saloon with the sidekick who helped him gun down Wall Ennis.
 Suddenly, Penny’s parents ride into town in a wagon with Penny in the back.
 She gets Quirt to hand her his gun.
 Just then, Laredo and his companion step out into the street.
 Quirt turns around unarmed.
 And then Marshall McClintock (Harry Carey), who has been threatening to hang Quirt and Laredo throughout the movie, shoots Laredo and his friend, killing them both.
 Quirt tells McClintock that from now on he is a farmer.

 It is worth noting that, although Penny and her family would have been disappointed with Quirt if he had killed Laredo, they are just fine with the way McClintock killed Laredo instead.
-And so, once again, pacifists manage survive in a violent world, because someone else was willing to do the killing for them.
+And so, these pacifists are parasites, who manage survive in a violent world because someone else is willing to do the killing for them.